Sam-Dragon/interview/docker/docker.md

 - Docker Engine = Docker CLI + API's + Docker Deamon

 11. What are C-groups in docker ?
-- To control the amount of hardward / cpu to allocate for docker [option: --cpu or --memory]
+A. To control the amount of hardward / cpu to allocate for docker [option: --cpu or --memory]

+12. What are docker network types ? which is default.
+A.  bridge [default], none, host